The Institute

 Research Focus

 The main focus of the institute lies on the intersection of cultural studies and social sciences.
 As an interdisciplinary institution, the Auerbach Institute takes into account the fact that the opening for cultural studies in a global context has brought the subjects of the Faculty of Arts and Humanities closer to socio-political issues.
 These include the differentiation of concepts of cultural identity, the consequences of the medial transformation of social communication, the role and function of art and aesthetic theories for the reflection of social and economic processes, as well as the status and practice of criticism in changed formats of the public sphere.
 The aim is to make the socio-political relevance of research in cultural studies accessible to a broad public.
 The guiding question is the scope of the humanities in the global age, which will be differentiated and critically discussed according to different annual themes at the institute.
-In its first phase (2021–2024), the Auerbach Institute will be directed by the literary scholar Anja Lemke.
+In its first two funding phases (2021–2026), the Auerbach Institute is directed by the literary scholar Anja Lemke.
 The following annual themes have been set by her:

-2021: On the Present of the Future
+2021: On the Presence of the Future

 2023: Culture and Economy